 Here are some “Don’ts” about shipping valuable items.

-- Don’t use sheet Styrofoam.
-It crumbles to pieces and makes a mess of your clock and our shop.
-Since it is a plastic, it also adheres itself to wires and is nearly impossible to remove since it flows into it.
-We will be forced to charge extra if this material is used in the packing process because of the cleanup necessary.
+- Don’t use sheet Styrofoam, Styrofoam peanuts, or shredded wood/paper.
+These crumble to pieces and make a mess of your clock and our shop.
+Styrofoam adheres to wires and is nearly impossible to remove since it flows into it.
+We will be forced to charge $60.00 clean up and disposal fee if these materials are used in the packing process.
+It is not recyclable and is considered difficult to dispose of, as well as an environmental nuisance.

 - Don’t ship a clock without sealing it in plastic first.
 It will get fill material, paper fiber, etc. littered throughout it.

-- Don’t make the mistake of believing that putting FRAGILE on the box is a substitute for deliberate, sound packing.
-Shippers don’t purposefully drop items or mishandle them.
-Trucks navigate busy streets and things happen.
-Again, it is your responsibility to pack items to account for these unforeseen events.
+- Putting FRAGILE on the box is NOT a substitute for deliberate, sound packing.
+Again, it is your responsibility to pack items to account for unforeseen events.

-- Don’t ship flat glass without reinforcing it on both sides with bubble wrap as back-fill, and blue tape.
+- Don’t ship large (over 10”) flat glass without reinforcing it on both sides with bubble wrap as back-fill, and criss-crossed blue tape.

 - NEVER hide small parts in fill material outside the inner box (or anywhere else) without putting a packing list in the box indicating where the parts are.
 We have had precious parts lost this way because folks that open these boxes are unaware that these precious parts are hidden in the fill material.
 DO NOT RELY ON EMAIL COMMUNICATION, WHICH COULD BE MISSED OR NOT PRESENT DURING UNPACKING.
 Include a packing list inside the box indicating the list of parts in the box.